belle2/basf2/analysis/doc/DecayString.rst

 	reconstructDecay('B0:Xsdee -> Xsd:comb e+:loose e-:loose', '', path=mypath)

+.. _Grammar_for_custom_MCMatching:

 Grammar for custom MCMatching
 -----------------------------
-One can use the grammar for decay string to configure how :code:`isSignal` is behaving.
-The grammar is composed of :doc:`Keywords` and :doc:`Arrows`.
-By default, :code:`'isSignal'` requires that all final state particle daughters are correctly reconstructed except radiated photon and intermediate state.
-One can make :code:`isSignal` accept missing some particles or do not accept missing radiated photon or intermediate resonances.
+One can use a specific grammar for the decay string to configure how :code:`isSignal` is behaving.
+The grammar is composed of :ref:`Keywords` and :ref:`Arrows`.
+By default, :code:`'isSignal'` requires that all final state particle daughters are correctly reconstructed except for radiated photons and intermediate states.
+One can configure :code:`isSignal` to accept missing particles or not to accept missing radiated photons or intermediate resonances.

+.. _Keywords:

 Keywords
 ^^^^^^^^
-If one put following keywords at the end of decay string, :code:`'isSignal'` will accept missing massive particle/neutrino/gamma(not radiated), respectively.
+If one put the following keywords at the end of the decay string, :code:`'isSignal'` will accept missing massive particles/neutrinos/gammas(not radiated), respectively.

 * :code:`'...'` Missing massive final state particles are ignored
 * :code:`'?nu'` Missing neutrinos are ignored